ProSource | 2/15/2016 | Expert Advice

 In The Kitchen

-Contemporary: Contemporary kitchens feature the latest styles: stainless steel or concrete countertops, monochromatic finishes, and high gloss surfaces such as chrome and lacquer.
+Contemporary: Contemporary kitchens feature the latest styles: stainless steel or concrete look with blended raw material countertops, monochromatic finishes, and high gloss surfaces such as chrome and lacquer.
 A bright glass or metallic backsplash and unique materials are common in a contemporary kitchen, as well as elements from other styles.
 A contemporary kitchen might blend in elements from a traditional or eclectic style; vibrant pops of color and an art piece that becomes the focal point of the room.

 Contemporary: Anything that is “in” right now is considered contemporary.
 Reclaimed wood floors, industrial lighting and refurbished furniture all fall into this category.
 In contemporary interiors, less is more.
 Go basic, bare and bold with unique furniture that speaks to your own design aesthetic, but remember that contemporary designs place an emphasis on comfort.